 Liverpool’s Local Environmental Plan Review

-A Local Environmental Plan (LEP) is the legislative document councils use to guide planning decisions.
-LEPs use land use zones and other development controls, such as height of buildings, lot sizes and floor space ratio to shape the character of a suburb.
+A Local Environmental Plan (LEP) is a legislative document used to guide planning decisions.
+LEPs contain land use zones and other development controls, such as height of buildings, lot sizes and floor space ratio to shape the character of a suburb.

 The Liverpool Local Environmental Plan 2008 applies to various suburbs across Liverpool’s Local Government Area (LGA), marked as blue in the image below.
 Other suburbs are covered by State Government Planning Legislation and are not impacted by this review.